arun-kr-reddy/notes/computer_architecture.md

 - **SIMT advantages:**
   - **can treat each thread separately:** can execute each thread independently on any type of scalar pipeline (MIMD processing)
   - **can group threads into warps flexibly:** can group threads that are supposed to truly execute the same instruction, dynamically obtain & maximize benefits of SIMD processing
-- **GPU high level view:** each scalar pipeline corresponds to one vector lane of an array processor
+- **GPU high-level view:** each scalar pipeline corresponds to one vector lane of an array processor
 ![](./media/computer_architecture/gpu_high_level.png)
 - **latency hiding via warp-level FGMT:** one instruction per thread in pipeline at a time (no interlocking)
 interleave warp execution to hide latencies, FGMT enables long latency tolerance (like cache miss data load)